All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weight Loss With Ozempic

 In the SUSTAIN clinical trial program, Ozempic produced average weight loss of 4.5 to 6.5 kg (roughly 10 to 14 pounds) at the 1 mg dose over 30 to 56 weeks.
 At the 2 mg dose, weight loss was greater.
-While this is less than the 2.4 mg Wegovy dose, it is still clinically significant and within the range associated with testosterone improvement.
+While this is less than the 2.4 mg Wegovy dose, it's still clinically significant and within the range associated with testosterone improvement.

 Metabolic Improvements

 Beyond weight loss, Ozempic significantly reduces HbA1c, fasting glucose, and insulin levels in men with type 2 diabetes.
-Reducing hyperinsulinemia is directly relevant to testosterone because chronically elevated insulin suppresses SHBG production in the liver, which reduces the amount of biologically active testosterone in circulation.
+Reducing hyperinsulinemia is directly relevant to testosterone because chronically improved insulin suppresses SHBG production in the liver, which reduces the amount of biologically active testosterone in circulation.

 Testosterone and Weight Loss Research